Generation

 }'

-2. Find product in product list (via UI)
+3. Find product in product list (via UI)

-• Click on the 'ab' button
+• Click on the “View Details” button in the “SkyPad Pro” tile.

-3. Create new order containing the new product (via cURL)
+4. Create new order containing the new product (via cURL)

-• From the original POST products API call, copy the product_id field that is returned in the response
+• From the original POST products API call, copy the product_id field that is returned in the response (product_id should be 24 if this entire recorded flow is done from a cleared session)

 curl -X POST https://demoshop.skyramp.dev/api/v1/orders \